Plain English Breakdown

 - Workforce Pell Grant Program

-- A federal program that gives grants to students for short-term educational programs aligned with high-skill or high-wage jobs.
+- A federal program providing grants to students enrolled in short-term educational programs that prepare them for high-skill, high-wage jobs.

 - Governor's Authorization

-- Permission from the Governor of California needed by schools before they can give out Workforce Pell Grants.
+- Permission given by the Governor of California allowing institutions to distribute Workforce Pell Grants.

 Limits and Unknowns

-- The bill does not specify what happens if a school fails to meet requirements.
+- The bill does not specify what happens if an institution fails to meet the requirements.

-- Details about the advisory board's composition are not provided in the summary.
+- Details about the advisory board's composition and functions are not provided in the summary.